 These are all things you should keep in mind when buying health insurance plan.

 Before you dive in and sign on the dotted line, know and understand all the terms that are commonly used in the health insurance world, such as HMO, HSA, deductible and premiums.
 This will help you find the plan that best fits your needs.
+In general, there are two options for you to enroll in health coverage:

 - Employer-based coverage

+Many employers offer health coverage to their employees.
 Contact your human resources representative prior to turning 26 to learn about the next steps you need to take.

 - Individual purchase through Marketplace or health insurance company

+You can also shop for a plan independently.
 Contact an insurance agent or visit a health insurer’s website.
 These tools will help you when reviewing plan options available to you.

 While purchasing a health insurance plan for the first time may seem intimidating, it’s an important step in adulthood and independence.
 Do your research and make sure you’re signing up for something that works for you.